zhiqiangjianggithub/EchoSightPro/README.md

 The __EchoSightPro__ is aviable on windows platform only.

-PS: It is all written by C++ (mostly ISO20, partially ISO23) and plused a simple OpenGL display, which makes it completely possible to transplant to other OS.
+PS: It is written by C++ (mostly ISO 20) and plused a simple OpenGL display, which makes it completely possible to transplant to other OS.
 But that is not my intersts by now.